ducky0518/download_links_from_fixdat/README.md

 # Download Link Creator from fixDAT

-A simple desktop application built with Python and CustomTkinter to generate a list of download URLs based on entries in a RomVault-style fixDat file.
+A simple desktop application built with Python and CustomTkinter to generate a list of download URLs (for external tools like rclone or jDownloader) based on entries in a RomVault-style fixDat file.

 ## Description